jasonlamkk/docker-jenkins-pipeline/README.md

 5. Look at the **Build History** and celebrate your first success
 ### (optional) Auto create docker images

 Although docker images do not need to be created very often, it is a good practice to grant some self-heal ability any automated things.
-The following step will detect and create the required image (append it after `git clone ...`):
+The following step will detect and create the required image (append it after `git clone ...`) (This step was included in the full version below.):
 ```
                 sh '''
 exists=`docker images | grep restful-backend | wc -l`